Seventh02/CCNA_Labs/Basic_Network_2/README.md

 # Network fundamentals

 ## Description
-This lab demonstrates the configuration of a simple network divided into 2 LANs.
+This lab demonstrates the configuration of a simple network divided into multiples subnets and Vlans.

 ## Topology
 - 2 Router